Rel1cx/eslint-react/packages/eslint-plugin-jsx/src/rules/no-script-url.md

 # jsx/no-script-url

-💼 This rule is enabled in the following configs: 👍 `recommended`, `recommended-legacy`, `recommended-type-checked-legacy`.
+💼 This rule is enabled in the 👍 `recommended-legacy` config.

 <!-- end auto-generated rule header -->